 - Make-ahead pasta cups, a mini meal to go: Italian style pasta cups or Broccoli & cheese pasta cups

 - Frozen green peas.
 They’re not messy, most little kids like them as finger food; don’t have to be hot or cooked.
-Just let them thaw.
+Just let them thaw as you go.

 - Vegetable slices (carrots, cucumbers, anything they’re currently eating) and hummus.

-- Avoid pears and bananas, which are too easy to smash in your bag.
+- Apples, oranges or clementines.
+The peel will help prevent punctures and squishing.
+(But avoid pears and bananas, which are too easy to smash in your bag.)